LP2X0X/PROGRAMMING/C++/3 - Constants and Strings/Notes/Digit separators.md

 ---
-tags: cpp, note, term, fundamental
+tags:
+  - cpp
+  - note
+  - term
+  - fundamental
 ---

 - Because long literals can be hard to read, C++14 also adds the ability to use a quotation mark (‘) as a digit separator.